Jamesbrittenia jurassica

 Photographer: Judd Kirkel Welwitch

-The pink or purple flowers grow axillary with corolla tubes up to 9 mm in length.
-The spreading corolla lobes are 1,5 cm in diameter.
+The pink or purple flowers grow axillary, the corolla tubes up to 9 mm long.
+The spreading corolla lobes are 15 mm in diameter.
 The throat of the corolla is cream, the stamens lurking inside.
 Short blue lines adorn the petal lobes at the base.
-Blooming comes in midsummer, lasting until early autumn; business better be finished well before winter!
+Blooming happens from before midsummer, lasting until early autumn; business better be finished well before the snowy winter!